inkVerb/VIP/501/Lesson-11.md

 // Instantiate the object
 $anObject = new aClass;

-// Use the method to set the parameters of the object
+// Use the aMethod method to set the parameters of the object
 $anObject->aMethod('some thing');

-// Use the method to return the parameters of the object
+// Use the bMethod method to return the parameters of the object
 $anObject->bMethod();

+// Use the aProperty property with echo echo $anObject->aProperty;

+// Use the aProperty property with return return $anObject->aProperty;
 ```

 **Examples...**